 They often provide access to alternative, hard to access information, through projects such as libraries, infoshops, film nights and talks, and host activist meetings, gigs, workshops, skill shares.

-Social Centres are run by community for community on a volunteer basis, in the spirit of co-operation, solidarity and mutual aid.
+Social Centres are run in line with anarchist principles: by community for community on a volunteer basis, in the spirit of co-operation, solidarity and mutual aid.

 Social Centres are often designated as ‘Safer Spaces’, which means that no oppressive behaviour or discrimination against minority groups is allowed, and the space is made as accessible as possible for marginalised people – low cost, low allergen, mobility access, child friendly, gender neutral bathrooms, etc.